PacktPublishing/Mastering-Adobe-Animate-2021/README.md

 **Explore pro-level techniques and best practices to design vivid animations and interactive content**

 ## What is this book about?
 Adobe Animate is platform-agnostic asset creation, motion design, animation, and interactivity software.
-Complete with step-by-step explanations of essential concepts, practical examples, and hands-on walkthroughs, this book shows you how to use Adobe Animate to create immersive experiences by breaking through creative limitations across every medium
+Complete with step-by-step explanations of essential concepts, practical examples, and hands-on walkthroughs, this book shows you how to use Adobe Animate to create immersive experiences by breaking through creative limitations across every medium.

 This book covers the following exciting features:
 * Gain a solid understanding of Adobe Animate foundations and new features